jvc84/musikcube-waves/README.md

 # musikcube-waves

-musikcube-waves is a module for bars like waybar and polybar that shows different animations based on musikcube status.
+musikcube-waves is a module for bars like waybar and polybar, that shows different animations based on musikcube status.

 **Main information**